LaDHUL/KnoraBulkStandoffImport/README.md

 # How to create a standoff mapping and use bulk import

-(Usinf Lumieres Lausanne ontology as example)
+(Using Lumieres Lausanne ontology as example)

 ## Create standoff mapping